 Kubrick now overlaying the hall outside Room 237 with Dick's sun room in his home in Miami, we've a crossfade of Jack exiting the hallway into Dick's Miami apartment.
 See in the below images how Jack's arm is left extending into the hall as he exits and how it overlaps perfectly a plant in a rear room in Dick's apartment.
 Once we notice it, that plant becomes Jack's arm.
 It is as if Jack is still present in Dick's apartment.
 And the bright light behind Jack, in the hotel's hall, is replaced by the lamp in the rear room of Dick's place.

-Dick's "sun room", which we only view in the dark, has design elements which happen to overlap with the Summer of 42 movie seen on the television on Monday.
-We've the same slanted ceiling and exposed rafters in each, and the blue tones predominate in the televised movie (on a television which had no observed electrical cord).
+Dick's "sun room", which we only view in the dark, has design elements that happen to overlap with the Summer of 42 movie seen on the television on Monday.
+We've the same slanted ceiling and exposed rafters in each.

 330 MS Wendy in Suite 3.
 (1:16:49)